 The river at site BC-1R (station 4,750) has moderately steep, heavily vegetated banks and is located on the north side of the Barton Cove Campground, immediately upstream of the Turners Falls Dam.
-The bank is roughly 20 feet tall, with a silty-loam toe and a sandy upper bank.
-The bank face and bank top are heavily vegetated with Black birch, Eastern hemlock, Eastern white pine, and Northern red oak trees.
-There was a significant amount of bare soil noted on the bank face, likely due to the large trees and canopy cover (Figure 5.4.3.30-1).
+The bank is roughly 8.5 feet tall, with a silty-loam toe and a sandy upper bank.
+The bank face and bank top are heavily vegetated with Black birch, Eastern hemlock, Eastern white pine, and Northern red oak.
+There was a significant amount of bare soil noted on the bank face, likely due to the shade from the canopy cover from large trees (Figure 5.4.3.30-1).

-BSTEM runs at this site show that under the Baseline Condition, 2.70 ft of erosion occurred per foot of bank, during the 2000 to 2014 flow period, averaging 0.190 ft/ft/y (Table 5.4.3-1).
-This results in the 6th lowest erosion rate for the Baseline Condition, placing it between the 15th and 20th percentiles of erosion rates along the reach.
-The modeling also indicates that 100% of the bank erosion is due directly to hydraulic processes, and none of the bank erosion is the result of mass failures.
+BSTEM runs at this site show that under the Baseline Condition, 2.39 ft of erosion occurred per foot of bank during the 2000 to 2014 flow period, averaging 0.168 ft/ft/y (Table 5.4.3-1).
+This results in the 6th lowest erosion rate for the Baseline Condition, placing it between the 5th and 10th percentiles of erosion rates along the reach.
+The modeling also indicates that 100% of the bank erosion is due directly to hydraulic processes, and that none of the bank erosion is the result of mass failures.

-For Scenario 1, 0.189 ft/ft/y, of erosion occurred (Figure 5.4.3.30-2 to Figure 5.4.3.30-3) resulting in the percent reduction in erosion rates of 0.237%.
-With the lower variability in water surface fluctuations at this site we see a bigger wave influence.
-As there was a large difference between the Baseline Condition (Waves on) and Baseline Condition (Waves off), Scenario 1 was investigated for the waves-off condition as well.
-This resulted in virtually no erosion with 8.42x10-9 ft/ft/y.
-Thus, boat-generated waves are the dominant cause (almost 100%) for the small amount of bank erosion at this site.
+For Scenario 1, 0.01 ft/ft/y less erosion than the Baseline occurred (0.167 ft/ft/y), (Figure 5.4.3.30-2 to Figure 5.4.3.30-3), resulting in a percent reduction of 0.45%.
+With the lower variability in water surface fluctuations at this site we see a larger influence from boat-generated waves.
+As there was a large difference between the Baseline Condition (Waves on) and Baseline Condition (Waves off) resulting in a 100% reduction in erosion, Scenario 1 was investigated for the waves-off condition as well.
+This resulted in no erosion.
+Thus, boat-generated waves are the dominant cause (almost 100%) of the small amount of bank erosion at this site.